CodeWithJV/holochain-challenge-2/README.md

 #### 4. Make comments updatable

-Similarly to with updating posts, updating a comment will add a new action and its corresponding entry to the DHT.
+Similarly to updating posts, updating a comment will add a new action and its corresponding entry to the DHT.
 However once again, these changes will not be reflected in the agent's window UI.

 We could resolve this issue the same way we did with the posts; by creating a link from the create action to each new update action, however, there is another solution that we can use instead.